DjangoGirls/tutorial/template_extending/README.md

 That's it!
 Check if your website is still working properly :)

-> If you have an error `TemplateDoesNotExists` that says that there is no `mysite/base.html` file and you have `runserver` running in the console, try to stop it (by pressing Ctrl+c - Control and C buttons together) and restart it with `python manage.py runserver`.
+> If you have an error `TemplateDoesNotExists` that says that there is no `mysite/base.html` file and you have `runserver` running in the console, try to stop it (by pressing Ctrl+C - Control and C buttons together) and restart it by running a `python manage.py runserver` command.